Genshin: Biography

 It was also during this time that Genshin joined fellow monks dwelling in Yokawa established a "nembutsu fellowship" called the nijūgo zanmaie (二十五三昧会).
 According to the records from the time, the stated goal of the Fellowship was for its members to mutually assist one another in their efforts to be reborn in the Pure Land of Amitabha Buddha and away from the turbulent of the declining age of the Dharma they believed they were living in.
 It is unclear if Genshin was a founding member or not, however.
 Genshin was both active in research and writing at this time, until around 1001 when he began participating in ceremonies at the Imperial court again.
+Between 984 and 985 he composed the Ōjōyōshū.
+He seems to have written it within five months.
 In 986, Genshin did journey on a pilgrimage to Kyushu where he came into contact with Chinese Buddhist monks (and merchant escorts) who were staying there, and they exchanged works with one another.
 A merchant named Yang Renzhao (楊仁昭) reported that a copy of Ōjōyōshū was deposited there at Guoqingsi Temple on Mount Tiantai some time before 990.
 Genshin sought to further expand contacts with the parent Tiantai community in China, but due to the An Lushan Rebellion and internal strife within the Chinese community from 1000 onward, these efforts did not achieve the expected results.
+In the year 1004 he received the promotion of Gon Shōsōzu by the government.
+This in turn enabled him to become one of the highest ranking monks in Japan.
+With this he obtained the title Eshin Sōzu Genshin.

 By this point Genshin's fame in the Imperial court at Kyoto spread, and he was invited for lectures, events, a promotion by the court to "supernumerary minor bishop", and so on.
 The powerful Fujiwara no Michinaga sought him out for private religious services, but Genshin politely refused.
-The Tales of Genji also mentions a "bishop of Yokawa", which is thought to refer to Genshin.
+The Tale of Genji also mentions a "bishop of Yokawa", which is thought to refer to Genshin.

-In his final years, Genshin took up more writing, before he finally passed away in 1017 due to advanced age and probable illness.
+In his final years, he resigned his title and position and took up more writing, before he finally died in 1017 at the age of 76 due to advanced age and probable illness.
 In his final days, he lay mostly bedridden, grasping a string tied to the hand of a statue of Amitabha Buddha per his own "deathbed nembutsu" practice.
 He recited verses with his disciples, and eventually died in his sleep.
+The date of his passing is still marked by an annual ceremony at the Mount Hiei's Yokawa.

 Teachings

-Genshin was trained in the Tendai Buddhist tradition and his writings on the Pure Land, Buddhist logic and Tendai teachings reflected an orthodox stance: